Industrial Gear Oil South Africa — ISO VG Selection Guide

 Evaluate Micropitting Risk

 If your gearbox uses case-hardened gearing — common in modern high-power-density gearboxes from Flender, SEW, Lenze and Nord — micropitting is a specific failure risk.
-Mobilgear SHC is specifically engineered for this failure mode.
-Confirm gear tooth metallurgy with your OEM documentation.
+Mobilgear SHC is engineered for this failure mode.
+Confirm gear tooth metallurgy with your OEM documentation before specifying mineral vs synthetic.

 05

 Mobilgear SHC costs more per litre than 600 XP.
-But for continuous-operation equipment the relevant comparison is total cost over 3–5 years: drain interval length, oil change labour, waste oil disposal and avoided gearbox failure cost.
-Contact Orbit Industrial for a fleet-specific analysis →
+For continuous-operation equipment the relevant comparison is total cost over 3 to 5 years — drain interval, oil change labour, waste disposal and avoided gearbox failure cost.
+Contact Orbit Industrial for a fleet-specific analysis.

-Check the gearbox nameplate fixed to the housing — it will typically state "ISO VG 220 EP", "AGMA 5 EP", "DIN 51517-3 CLP 220" or a brand-specific approval like "Flender BA 7300".
+Check the gearbox nameplate — the metal plate fixed to the gearbox housing.
+It will typically state the required lubricant as "ISO VG 220 EP", "AGMA 5 EP", "DIN 51517-3 CLP 220" or a brand-specific approval like "Flender BA 7300".
 If the nameplate is worn or missing, check the OEM manual using the gearbox make, model and serial number.
-Contact Orbit Industrial with the gearbox details if you still cannot locate it — our technical team will identify the correct grade.
+Contact Orbit Industrial with the gearbox details and our technical team will identify the correct grade.

 No. Automotive GL-5 and industrial ISO VG gear oils are formulated for fundamentally different applications.
-GL-5 contains aggressive sulphur-phosphorus EP additives corrosive to yellow metals in industrial gearbox bearings and thrust washers.
-Industrial gearboxes carry AGMA, DIN 51517-3 and ISO 12925-1 classifications — not API GL ratings.
+GL-5 contains aggressive sulphur-phosphorus EP additives designed for intermittent hypoid gear shock loading.
+These additives are corrosive to yellow metal bearings and thrust washers used in many industrial gearboxes.
+Industrial gearboxes carry AGMA, DIN 51517-3 and ISO 12925-1 classifications, not API GL ratings.
 Using GL-5 in an industrial gearbox voids OEM warranties and risks equipment damage.

 Yes in most cases.
-Mobilgear 600 XP is approved under Flender BA 7300 Table A (ISO 100–680) and meets DIN 51517-3 and AGMA 9005-F16, covering the majority of SEW-Eurodrive and Nord specifications.
-You still need to match the correct ISO VG grade to each gearbox unit from the nameplate.
-Contact Orbit Industrial if you need help cross-referencing grades across a mixed gearbox fleet.
+Mobilgear 600 XP holds Flender BA 7300 Table A approval, which is the most widely installed gearbox brand in South African mining and processing plants.
+It also meets DIN 51517-3 and AGMA 9005-F16, which covers the majority of SEW-Eurodrive and Nord specifications.
+You still need to match the correct ISO VG grade to each unit from the nameplate.
+Contact Orbit Industrial for cross-referencing grades across a mixed gearbox fleet.

-Orbit Industrial Supplies is an authorised ExxonMobil distributor — supplying genuine Mobilgear 600 XP, Mobilgear SHC, Mobilube HD and the full Mobil lubricant range to mining, manufacturing, construction, transport and processing plant operations across the Western Cape, Northern Cape, Garden Route and Gauteng.
+Orbit Industrial Supplies distributes only genuine Mobilgear 600 XP and Mobilgear SHC industrial gear oils to mining, manufacturing, processing plant and construction operations across the Western Cape, Northern Cape, Garden Route and Gauteng.
 Bulk supply, contract pricing and technical support available.
-Request a bulk quote →
+Request a bulk quote

-Need the Right Gear Oil for Your Operation?
+Need the Right Industrial Gear Oil for Your Gearbox Fleet?

-From ISO VG 150 conveyor gearboxes to 85W-140 mining truck axles — Orbit Industrial's technical team provides application-specific gear oil selection, Mobilgear product supply and bulk procurement support across South Africa.
+From ISO VG 100 general purpose drives to ISO VG 460 mine winder gearboxes — Orbit Industrial provides application-specific gear oil selection, OEM cross-referencing and bulk supply across South Africa.

 Request Bulk Quote